Supporting jobseekers – Given the Chance

 Given the Chance is one of our longest running and most effective employment support programs.

-Given the Chance is a BSL social enterprise designed to support disadvantaged job seekers into paid employment.
+Given the Chance is a BSL social enterprise designed to support job seekers experiencing disadvantage into paid employment.
 We do this by partnering with a variety of businesses across different industries.

 We also offer apprenticeships, traineeships and labour-hire, using the expertise of BSL to maximise positive employment outcomes.